com-lihaoyi/scalatags/Readme.md

 And that's why I created Scalatags:

-- Structured and immune to malformed output/XSS
+- Structured and immune to malformed output/XSS.
 - No more one-template-per-file rule; make small templates to your hearts content!
-- Dead-simple API, which re-uses 100% of what you know about Scala's language and libraries
+- Dead-simple API, which re-uses 100% of what you know about Scala's language and libraries.
 - 100% Scala syntax; no more bumping into weird edge cases with the parser.
 - Syntax highlighting, error-highlighting, jump-to-definition, in-editor-documentation, and all the other nice IDE features out of the box.
 No more waiting for plugins!
 - Inbuilt and custom tags are uniformly just function calls (e.g. `div("hello world")`)